Giovanniko/website-optimization/README.md

     This was supposed to make less calculations, only 5,  and enhance performance.
 I did not notice a great improvement.
 Calling the array from inside the next ``for`` loop for the position transform may be offsetting these gains.

-11. lastly i put the files through and online minifier as I was still struggling with my gulpfile when minimizing css with the ```uglify()``` module.
+11. lastly I put the files through an online minifier as I was still struggling with my gulpfile when minimizing css with the ```uglify()``` module.

 ### b.
 Sliding for different pizzas sizes in less than 5ms: